soft sourdough breadsticks

 soft sourdough breadsticks dough

-Step 2 – Cutting and Proofing the Breadsticks
+Step 2 – Cutting and Proofing the Sourdough Breadsticks

 When you’re ready to form your breadsticks, turn out your dough onto a large, lightly floured cutting board.